Even high-quality wood windows can rot or develop problems over time. Here are expert ways to fix them.

 Even vinyl and aluminum windows need a little basic care to keep them working smoothly.
 You can scrub both types with a natural bristle brush and detergent solution.
 If you have anodized aluminum frames, you can restore their luster by polishing them with fine steel wool and then coating them with paste wax.

 Where a wood sill or sash has taken serious abuse from weather, resulting in rot, you can use epoxy wood filler, available at home centers, to repair the area.
-(If large areas are affected, talk with a carpenter about replacing sections of the wood or the entire sash.)
+(If large areas are affected, talk with a carpenter about cutting-out and replacing sections of the wood or the entire sash.)
 Contact a window replacement or repair contractor if you need help.

 1Use a chisel to dislodge most of the loose, rotted wood.
 Drill a few 1/4-inch holes into the damaged wood.
 Soak the entire rotted area with liquid epoxy “consolidant” to transform the area into a sturdy base for filler.
 Let the wood absorb it for about five minutes and then reapply it, wait, and reapply it again until the wood ceases to accept the consolidant.